Pincer-org/Pincer/docs/README.md

 pip install pincer
 ```

-To install our version with An aiohttp Speedup do:
+To install our version with Aiohttp Speedup do:

 ```py
 pip install pincer[speed]